Helen Sebidi: Early life

 Mmakgabo Mmapula Helen Sebidi was born in Marapyane, outside Hammanskraal, South Africa.
 She learned the crafts of murals, knitting and sewing, embroidery and beadwork, and calabash decoration from her grandmother.
 Sebidi's name, "Mmakgabo", which means "keeper of the flame", refers to her grandmother's work ethic and belief in vocational labor's role in creating community.

 Sebidi was born to a working class mother, who was a domestic worker in the city of Johannesburg.
 As was typical of children born to migrant labourers, Helen was raised in the country side by her grandmother who taught her mural painting and pyroengraving of calabashes.
 In an interview, the artist speaks about the relevance of seTswana storytelling as imagination and art education: The old people told us stories...about how people live and...about how to see.
 They "read" the clouds.
-We used to sit outside in the courtyard, and especially in the very bright moonlight when there were a lot of clouds they used to read the stories for us and tell us—look at that, look at the soldiers, look at this!
-And they would tell us—you're going to have to see other life that's coming.
+We used to sit outside in the courtyard, and especially in the very bright moonlight when there were a lot of clouds they used to read the stories for us and tell us: look at that, look at the soldiers, look at this!
+And they would tell us: you're going to have to see other life that's coming.

-As a teenager, Sebidi became a domestic worker and estranged from her mother and her husband.
+As a teenager, Sebidi became a domestic worker and estranged from her mother and step-father.
 Sebidi sewed and knitted and decided to pursue her art in her off-time with encouragement from the wife of her employer, who also pushed Sebidi towards formal training.
 Sebidi exchanged artistic techniques with her employer who in turn demonstrated the application of artistic media such as batik, tie-dye, and oil paintings.